Planning an organic newborn nursery can be simple and beautiful. To create the organic nursery of your dreams simply follow these 10 easy steps!

 Step 9: Wood and Organic Toys:

 I love using toys as decorations in a newborn nursery.
 I use simple unfinished wood toys and organic stuffed animals, (these are some of my favorites) in my nursery.
 They go perfectly with the natural wood theme that I use.
-I wrote about some of my favorite non-toxic toy brands in this post.

 Step 10: Non-toxic Baby Chair: